Plaquemine, Louisiana: History

 Early inhabitants of the area were the Chitimacha people.
 Pierre Le Moyne d'Iberville claimed all of Louisiana in 1699 for King Louis XIV of France.
-Plaquemine was settled by 1775 and named for the Native word Plakemine, which means persimmon.
+Plaquemine was settled by 1775, and its name comes from the French word plaquemine meaning persimmon.

-Due to its location at the juncture of the Bayou Plaquemine and the Mississippi River, the village soon began to prosper and grow, beginning a long history of prosperity.
+Due to its location at the juncture of Bayou Plaquemine and the Mississippi River, the village soon began to prosper and grow, beginning a long history of prosperity.
 By 1838, the town was incorporated, electing Zénon Labauve, for whom a street in New Orleans' Garden District is named, as its first mayor.

 Plaquemine continued to grow in the Antebellum era.
 Massive plantations were established in nearby regions, including St. Louis, Nottoway, and Belle Grove.
 The town has been the seat of Iberville Parish government since its incorporation.
 The second parish courthouse (c.
 1906) on Railroad Avenue has been serving as City Hall since 1985.
 Plaquemine did not have a hospital until 1923.

 Plaquemine has been a Louisiana-designated Main Street City since 1993.
 There are ten properties listed for Plaquemine on the National Register of Historic Places in Iberville Parish, Louisiana.